daltonclaybrook/avplayer-adapter-ios/README.md

 ...

-//Once you have your player, polynet and plugin initialized you can set the adapter [self.plugin setAdapter:[[YBAVPlayerPolynetAdapter alloc] initWithPolyNet:polynet player:player andDelegate:polynetDelegate]];
+// Once you have your player, polynet and plugin initialized you can set the adapter [self.plugin setAdapter:[[YBAVPlayerPolynetAdapter alloc] initWithPolyNet:polynet player:player andDelegate:polynetDelegate]];

 ...

 // When the view gonna be destroyed you can force stop and clean the adapters in order to make sure you avoid retain cycles
 [self.plugin fireStop];
-[self.pluginÂ removeAdapter];
+[self.pluginÿremoveAdapter];
 ```

 By the examples code you can see that the adapter allows to pass the polynet delegate by reference.
 This is because polynet allows just one delegate.
 So if you want to use this delegate you need to send it by our adapter